-Both the author and Christianity Today's Church Law & Tax Team would like to thank CPA Elaine Sommerville for her assistance with reviewing the material in the Guide.
+Both the author and Christianity Today's Church Law & Tax would like to thank CPA Elaine Sommerville for her assistance with reviewing the material in 2024 Federal Reporting Requirements for Churches.

-Copyright 2023 Christianity Today International.
+Copyright © 2024 Christianity Today International.

 Federal Reporting Requirements by Richard R. Hammar.
 Used with permission.
 Edited and published by The Pension Boards-United Church of Christ, Inc.

-CONTENTS
+TABLE OF CONTENTS

-INTRODUCTION 3 MAXIMIZIN G TAX BENEFITS FOR YOUR MINISTER 4 Housing allowance (parsonage allowance) 4 Account able reimbursements 5 Flexible spending accounts 5 Section 403(b)(9) plans 7 COMPLYIN G WITH FEDERAL PAYROLL TAX REPORTING OBLIGATIONS 8 Step 1.
-Obtain an employer identification number (EIN) from the federal government if this has not been done 8 Step 2.
-Determine whether each church worker is an employee or self- employed 8 Step 3.
-Obtain the Social Security number for each employee 9 Step 4.
-Have each employee complete a Form W-4 9 Step 5.
-Compute each employee's taxable wages 9 Step 6.
-Determine the amount of income tax to withhold from each employee's wages 9 Step 7.
-Withhold Social Security and Medicare taxes from each nonminister employee's wages 11 Step 8.
-The church must deposit the taxes it withholds 11 Step 9.
-All employers subject to income tax withholding, Social Security, and Medicare taxes, or both, must file Form 941 quarterly 12 Step 10.
-Prepare a Form W-2 for every employee, including ministers 13 Step 11.
-Prepare a Form 1099-NEC for every self-employed person receiving nonemployee compensation of \$600 or more 18 OTHER IM PORTANT REQUIREMENTS FOR CHURCHES 20 Reportir ig group term life insurance 21 Form I-9 21 Annual o certification of racial nondiscrimination 22 Charitab le contribution substantiation rules 23 Affordat le Care Act reporting 24 APPENDIX 25 Calculat ion of the imputed income for employer-paid life insurance benefits unde er the UCC Life Insurance and Disability Income (LIDI) Benefit Plan 25 Links to forms and documents referenced in the 2023 Federal Reporting Req uirements for Churches 27 Helpful ı numbers and resources 28
+INTRODUCTION 3 Maximizing Tax Benefits for Your Minister 4 Housing and parsonage allowances 4 Accountable reimbursements 5 Flexible spending accounts 7 Section 403(b) plans 7 COMPLYING WITH FEDERAL PAYROLL TAX REPORTING OBLIGATIONS 8 Step 1.
+Obtain an employer identification number (EIN) from the federal government if this has not been done Step 2.
+Determine whether each church worker is an employee or self-employed Step 3.
+Obtain the Social Security number for each worker Step 4.
+Have each employee complete a Form W-4 Step 5.
+Compute each employee's taxable wages Step 6.
+Determine the amount of income tax to withhold from each employee's wages Step 7.
+Withhold Social Security and Medicare taxes from nonminister employees' wages Step 8.
+The church must deposit the taxes it withholds Step 9.
+All employers subject to income tax withholding, Social Security and Medicare taxes, or both must file Form 941 quarterly Step 10.
+Prepare a Form W-2 for every employee, including ministers employed by the church 15 Step 11.Prepare a Form 1099-NEC for every self-employed person receiving nonemployee 04 compensation of \$600 or more 21 OTHER IMPORTANT REQUIREMENTS FOR CHURCHES Reporting group term life insurance New Form I-9 Annual certification of racial nondiscrimination Charitable contribution substantiation rules Affordable Care Act reporting 29 APPENDIX 31 Calculation of the imputed income for employer-paid life insurance benefits under the UCC Life Insurance and Disability Income (LIDI) Benefit Plan Links to 2023 Tax Reporting Forms and Publications 33 Helpful numbers and resources.
+34